pourhadi/cv/index.md

 ## **Principal/Lead Software Engineer**

-Accomplished Software Engineer with over 10 years of technical experience specializing in native and non-native mobile development.
-Demonstrated proficiency in developing **cross-platform mobile applications**, **full-stack solutions**, and **back-end systems**.
-Experienced in collaborating with stakeholders on architecture and design for robust and scalable software solutions.
+Accomplished software engineer with over 10 years of professional experience specializing in native and non-native mobile development.
+Demonstrated proficiency in architecting and developing **cross-platform mobile applications**, **full-stack solutions**, and **back-end systems**.
+Experienced in collaborating with stakeholders on requirements and design for robust and scalable software solutions.

 ## **Core Competencies**
 - Native Mobile Development (iOS/Android)